 This indoor market takes place in a huge warehouse and at first sight, there seems to be a lot of junk.
 Mountains of remote controls, heaps of old tires, chandeliers covering every inch of ceiling.
 But if you have a little time and patience, you can score real treasures for absolute bargain prices.
 And if it rains on market day, this is your go-to.

-For a nice stroll afterwards, head down to the river Spree, and if you walk east, you can discover the extraordinary Soviet War Memorial, a monument with gigantic dimensions.
+For a nice stroll afterward, head down to the river Spree, and if you walk east, you can discover the extraordinary Soviet War Memorial, a monument with gigantic dimensions.

 - When: Saturday and Sunday, 10:00 – 18:00